reusin/kubernetes-tutorial/Injecting files using Volumes.md

  ### 2. Create a Persistent Volume Claim to bind with the Persistent Volume

 A Persistent Volume Claim binds to the Persistent Volume, and can be accessed by multiple pods.
+If the cluster has dynamic volume provisioning enabled, assign the appropriate <code>storageClassName</code> as defined by the Cluster Administrator to dynamically have a volume bound to the Persistent Volume Claim.

  ```
  apiVersion: v1